-An alternative calculator from the TheFoodGuys.com or if you’d prefer an Excel spreadsheet generously designed by FoodStorageMadeEasy.net and here’s one last option if you’re really into tracking your supplies.
+Food Storage Calculator from the TheFoodGuys.com or if you’d prefer an Excel spreadsheet generously designed by FoodStorageMadeEasy.net and here’s one last option if you’re really into tracking your supplies.

 Ultimate Long Term Food Storage Worksheet (version 1.1) [Excel download; file created by Heidi & Dan Bartholomeusz] – A popular file for determining long-term food storage requirements for an entire family.
 This file is fairly robust and easy to understand.
 (Note: this file was not created by me but I found it useful and thought I would share.)
 I have tried other files and found this to be the most useful.
 Please Note: this file requires macros to fully function properly.
 You must allow Excel to enable macros to run.
-Click here for details on how to adjust macro settings.

 How Much Food Fits in a Container? – Use this as a guide to determine how many pounds of dried food will fit in a given container, from one to six pounds.